gmarceca/Publications/README.md

 # Publications
-This is a list of author and co-author publications.\
+This is a list of my author and co-author publications.\
 Refereed publications of the ATLAS Collaboration are limited to those published in international journals or conferences in which I played a leading role.
 It should be noted that I has also published several internal notes within the ATLAS Collaboration not listed here due to confidentiality issues.

 - **G. Marceca**, F. Felici, A. Pau, O. Sauter. *Real-time recognition of plasma confinement states in TCV and transfer learning to JET using ML models*.
 47th EPS Conference on Plasma Physics (EPS 2021), Virtual conference